cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 **Product tradeoff:** Without traces, “iterate the prompt” becomes superstition.
 With traces, I can ask concrete questions: *Did the planner waste tokens rewriting a spec?
 Did the analyst see implementation details it should not?
 Did we attach tool docs that were never used?*

-Only then did the Anthropic articles feel **aligned with my stack**, not because I was finally smart enough, but because I had **earned** the complexity they describe.
+Only then did Anthropic’s guidance on [long-running agent harnesses](https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents) and [context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents) feel **aligned with my stack**, not because I was finally smart enough, but because I had **earned** the complexity they describe.

 ---